 Late summer and early autumn is typhoon season in Japan.
 If you’re here between August and October, it’s likely that you’ll experience at least one “tropical cyclone”.
-Despite the dire warnings issued on TV, typhoons generally pass over without serious damage—at least in Tokyo, anyway.
-Those in mountainous and coastal areas usually face bigger threats.
+Despite the dire warnings issued on TV, typhoons generally pass over central Tokyo without doing serious damage.
+Those in mountainous and coastal areas usually face much bigger threats.
 Nervous in the metropolis and unsure of what you should be doing when a typhoon hits?
-We give you some hints.
+Here are some hints.

 Keep an eye on social media

 Do also listen to emergency announcements—you’ll find out if you are in a slip-prone area or whether any special precautions need to be taken (like evacuating to shelters—though that’s very unlikely in Tokyo).
 If you don’t speak Japanese, ask someone who does to translate for you, or run notifications through Google Translate.

 Sort out windows and potted plants

 Typhoons are taken very seriously in Japan, as they should be—being extreme weather and all.
-People do get hurt and sometimes even killed, but this is not often the case in Tokyo.
-While our preferred activity during typhoons is sipping tea (the kind your cheapo self snaffled from the last hotel you visited) at home, you don’t need to be afraid to go out unless there are very high winds, as there is little risk of flying roof iron in the central city.
-And unlike schools, most businesses stay open—so the city goes on functioning largely as normal.
+People do get hurt and sometimes even killed, but this is not often the case in Tokyo central.
+While our preferred activity during typhoons is sipping tea at home, you can technically still go out as long as there are no high winds or heavy rains (be alert for flooding though).
+Unlike schools, most businesses usually stay open—so the city goes on functioning largely as normal.
 Just don’t expect your umbrella to remain intact for long.

 Note that airplanes are often grounded during typhoons—sometimes even over a full day or two, meaning that domestic and international flights can be thrown off schedule.